matttrent/reading-notes/bookx_how_to_live_on_24_hours_a_day.md

 The most important preliminary to the task of arranging one's life so that one may live fully and comfortably within one's daily budget of twenty-four hours is the calm realization of the extreme difficulty of the task.

 If you are not prepared for the discouragements and disillusions; if you will not be content with a small result for a big effort, then do not begin.
 Beward of undertaking too much at the start.
 Be content with quite a little.
-Allow forr accidents.
+Allow for accidents.

 The chief beauty about the constant supply of time is that you cannot waste it in advance.